Wednesday, February 22, 2012

 My winter hands are eternally cracked and dry:

-white sheaves of skin rubbed thin by water, towels, and harsh air.
+white sheafs of skin rubbed thin by water, towels

-Below the loosened skin between right thumb and forefinger rests a mark of fading red.
+and forefinger rests a mark of fading red.
+The other

 and a human being between the two.

-Over eight years, my nails have etched and scratched it.
+Over six years, my nails have etched and scratched it;

 It was the strangest, out-of-nowhere gift:

-two days before we graduated from high school.
+before we graduated from high school.
+We weren't close;

-But she pulled out a box as we chatted and said:
+friendly acquaintances, really.
+But she pulled out a box

 "They gave these to all of the seniors at my church.